pankaj-chowdhury/Wikipedia/README.md

 for date, views in page_views.items():
     print(f"{date}: {views}")
 ```
-# Wikipedia Search API Request with Python
+# Fetching Associated Wikipedia Pages using Wikipedia API

-This repository contains a Python script that utilizes the `requests` library to perform a search on Wikipedia for pages related to "domestic violence."
+This Python script will be used to perform a **Search** on Wikipedia for pages related to "Domestic Violence"

 ```python
 import requests